 #3 – Contact Authorities

 If immediate medical attention is needed, dial 911 to call an ambulance.
 It is also critical to alert the police so that a proper report can be created to document the incident.
 You may want to contact relevant insurance companies.
-The nature of the insurance laws in your state will determine from whom you will be able to collect compensation in a claim or civil lawsuit.
 Involving your insurance company allows you to present your side of the story via your own claims processing procedures.

 #4 – Collect Information